 - The Rabies Investigation Report is an ad hoc form that is started by the CHA/P in village clinic or by the ED/outpatient clinic provider when the patient first presents for care.
 This is sent electronically to the OEH (Office of Environmental Health) who will follow up on the status of the dog.
-Please check under "all documents" for this and for recommendations from OEH. - · Forward your PowerChart note to Rabies Control Officer Pool and OEH Department Pool.
+Please check under "all documents" for this and for - · Forward your PowerChart note to Rabies Control Officer Pool and